scala/scala3/docs/_spec/03-types.md

 ```

 Skolem types cannot directly be written in the concrete syntax.
-Moreover, although they are proper types, they are never inferred as the type given to terms.
+Moreover, although they are proper types, they can never be inferred to be part of the types of term definitions (`val`s, `var`s and `def`s).
-Skolem types are exclusively used temporarily during subtyping derivations.
+They are exclusively used temporarily during subtyping derivations.

-They are stable types.
+Skolem types are stable types.
 A skolem type of the form ´∃ \alpha : T´ represents a stable reference to unknown value of type ´T´.
 The identifier ´\alpha´ is chosen uniquely every time a skolem type is created.
 However, as a skolem type is stable, it can be substituted in several occurrences in other types.
-When "copied" through substutition, all the copies retain the same ´\alpha´, and are therefore equivalent.
+When "copied" through substitution, all the copies retain the same ´\alpha´, and are therefore equivalent.

 ## Methodic Types